 It’s the rainforest- the clue’s in the name- so expect rain, sometimes heavy at any time of year.

 - Rainy Season.
-During January to June the weather in these locations is warmer and you have a good chance of spotting wildlife including monkeys, tapir, jaguar and macaw parrots.
+From January to June, the weather in these locations is warmer and you have a good chance of spotting wildlife, including monkeys, tapir, jaguar and macaw parrots.
 You are likely to be able to explore more areas by boat.

 Huaraz and the Central Highlands